How Much Deposit Do You Need for a Mortgage UK?

 Set a specific deposit target

-Decide on a property price range and target LTV band.
-For a £250,000 home at 10% deposit, you need £25,000.
-Break that down by your savings timeline to get a monthly figure.
+Pick a property price range and the LTV band you want.
+On a £250,000 home at a 10% deposit, that is £25,000.
+Divide it by your savings timeline to land on a monthly figure.

 - 02